Kirkby: Houses of worship

-St Chad's Church, built during the 19th century on the site of a church noted in the Domesday Book, has graves of soldiers of both world wars.
+St Chad's Church, was built during the 19th century on the site of a church noted in the Domesday Book.
 Other churches are St Michael's and All Angels Roman Catholic Church; St Mark's, St Andrews and St Martin's Churches (Church of England), St Mary, Mother of God and St Joseph's Roman Catholic Churches, Kirkby Baptist Church, St Peter & Paul RC Church, Northwood Chapel, Kirkby Christian Fellowship, Lifegate Church and the Kingdom Hall of Jehovah's Witnesses.

 Sports and recreation

 Kirkby is home to the training ground and youth academy of Liverpool F.C.
 The youth academy was built in 1998 on the site previously used for Kirkby Town F.C.'s ground located on Simonswood Lane; the plans to move Liverpool F.C.'s full training ground to the same location were announced in 2018 and the move was completed during the international break in November 2020.
 The town's former football club Kirkby Town, was later renamed Knowsley United and was dissolved in 1997.
-The most widely supported football teams in Kirkby are Liverpool F.C. and Everton F.C., reflecting the town's proximity to Liverpool and historically that a large proportion of the town's residents moved from Liverpool to the town after world war two.
+The most widely supported football teams in Kirkby are Liverpool F.C. and Everton F.C., reflecting the town's proximity to Liverpool and historically that a large proportion of the town's residents moved from Liverpool to the town after World War Two.

 During the 1970s, Kirkby was home to an artificial ski slope.
 Work started on the slope in 1973 and it was intended to open in 1975, however, the project was abandoned in autumn 1975 over fears it was not safe.
 Investigations by the Liverpool Free Press revealed a considerable degree of corruption in the sourcing of materials and building of the slope.
 Police investigations later led to a former council leader and former council architect being jailed over their involvement in the project.

+Kirkby does have its own local football club, F.C.
+Kirkby, which as of the 26/27 season play in the West Cheshire Association Football League 1st Division.